josmithiii/josm_faust/README.md

     * More "curation" of selected functions, while the Faust Libraries Distribution is more open, as it should be.<br/>
       (The algorithm is simply to add functions as they get used in real projects.)

+#License

+See the individual files.
+Most are MIT or BSD License.
+FreeVerb by Romain Michon (Faust) is LGPL.

 #Status

 Just getting started.
 Two reverberators so far (used in JackTrip), plus the Doxygen mechanics.
+Filter utilities in progress.